 Needless to say that it’s best to visit the mine during the off-season (November to March).
 The same counts for Krakow and Auschwitz – both extremely popular destinations that can get crowded in the warmer months.

-TIP: If you are traveling in high season, try to plan your visit to the mines early or late in the day, when there are not as many visitors.
+TIP: If you are traveling in the high season, try to plan your visit to the mines early or late in the day, when there are not as many visitors.